 Yes, absolutely, you should.
 This recipe is only for the stuffing.
 Prepare your turkey as you prefer with a dry rub or brine and cook it according to your favorite settings and method.
 Use the suggested turkey baste while the bird is in the oven or the baste recipe of your preference.

-No. All ground meat should be browned before placed inside the turkey.
+No. All ground meat should be browned before being placed inside the turkey.

 No!
 Leaving the stuffing inside the turkey overnight can make bacteria grow.
 You definitely don’t want that!
 Place your stuffing inside the turkey right before roasting.